8ORI5/8ORI5/README.md

 ## **About Me**

 I'm a **PM** turned **Data Scientist** with a passion for **Deep Learning**.
 I love diving into data, automating away boredom with Python, and working with Tensorflow.
-When I'm not coding, you can find me running, hiking and flying in my friends' C172.
+When I'm not coding, you can find me running, hiking or flying in my friends' C172.
 <br>

 ## **Tech & Tools** 🔧